mayuska/event-handler/README.md

 ## Simple event handler
 - Event handler that allows you to add listeners and fire events in simple manner.
-- You can register as many functions to one event as you want.
+- To one event you can register as many functions as you want.
 - Any given event can be suspended from firing and also can be reactivate.
-- Also you can remove any given event no matter if it's suspended or active.
+- Also any given event can be removed no matter if it's suspended or active.
 - This library is environment agnostic so it can be used in nodeJS and browser environment.

 ### Developed with: